 I would like to invite you to see the silent conversations happening all around you.
 These conversations may have been missed, as they might not be familiar to you at the moment.
 If you start observing, you will start seeing them.

 Leaving our human expectations at the door, seeing things from a dog’s perspective and truly listening to what our dogs are saying opens a dialogue and creates a mutual relationship with our dogs.
 My passion is to share all that I have learnt up till now (and am still learning) about dog communication and body language.
 It is my dream that each and every dog guardian will be inspired to learn more about dog communication and will become fluent in dog language.
 The same goes for anyone who works with dogs at any professional level and has not yet learnt about dog communication.
 I would like dog guardians to feel empowered to make good choices for their dogs and be their dogs’ advocates because they understand what their dogs may be communicating.
-It is really simple – if you can see what your dog is saying, how it is feeling and what it means in any situation, you will be able to make appropriate choices and be a supportive partner.
+It is really simple – if you can see what your dog is saying, how he is feeling and what it means in any situation, you will be able to make appropriate choices and be a supportive partner.

 (One of Suzanne’s ‘Elemental Questions’ when interacting with a dog.
 There are a few more questions before this one and a few more after.
 You will have to attend a Suzanne Clothier seminar to learn more.)